Steffo99/royalnet-5/docs_source/creatingacommand.rst

         image = download_1_terabyte_of_spaghetti("right_now", from="italy")
         ...

-If the slow function you want does not cause any side effect, you can wrap it with the :ref:`royalnet.utils.asyncify`
+If the slow function you want does not cause any side effect, you can wrap it with the :py:func:`royalnet.utils.asyncify`
 function: ::

     async def run(self, args, data):